Najmul Hossain Shanto: Captaincy

 In February 2024, Shanto was named captain of the Bangladesh cricket team for all formats by the selection committee.

 In March 2024, Shanto scored 122* runs not out against Sri Lanka in the first match of a 3-game ODI series.

 This is the highest score by a Bangladeshi captain in men's ODIs.

 After stepping down from Test captaincy following the Sri Lanka series in June 2025, Shanto resumed the role ahead of the Test series against Ireland in November 2025.

+In the 1st ODI against Pakistan, Shanto scored 27 off 33 and became the 9th Bangladeshi batter to acheibe 5000 runs in international cricket.

+In August 2026, under Shanto's captaincy, Bangladesh won their first ever Test match in Australia, beating them by 9 wickets in Darwin.
+Shanto now has the most away wins for a Bangladeshi Test captain.